DHP-stottepakke/pages/pages/dmp_knowledge_base/dmp_knowledge_base.md

 This section collects useful information about data management plans (DMP) for support personnel.

-As part of the working process, each section also contains guidance texts for researchers from speciefied sources, and an overview over aspects that will require further explanations for DMP users.
+As part of the working process, each section also contains guidance texts for researchers from specified sources, and an overview over aspects that will require further explanations for DMP users.

 - [0 - Administrative Information](0_admin_information)
 - [1 - Data description and collection or re-use of existing data](1_data_description)